plcharbonneau/consul-demo/README.md

 # Consul Demo

-This repo can be used to show Consul service discovery, Consul Connect, intentions and service failover between datacenters (via prepared query)
+This repo can be used to show Consul service discovery, Consul Connect using built in Proxy, intentions and service failover between datacenters (via prepared query)

 ## Overview